WilliamBattsIII/doubleword/doc/ISA.md

 `11`|64KB/entry|64KB bitmap

 Function: Configures/enables/disables the Memory Access Table (MAT).
 The MAT controls the privilege needed to read from memory in different regions.
+The pointer to the MAT is stored in the `src` operand, and should be a 32-bit absolute address.
 This is configured with a bitmap, whose pointer is stored in `%mtp`.
 One bit in the bitmap is an entry, which determines the privilege level for a certain-sized block of memory corresponding to the bit.

 The size (e.g., granularity) of these memory blocks (and therefore, the size of the bitmap) is configured in the Instruction-Specific bitfield in the LMTP instruction's control word.